Leadership in Materials Characterization and Imaging

-The IBeAM facility uses MeV ion beams to probe compositional and structural properties of materials.
+The IBeAM facility uses MeV ion beams to probe the elemental compositional and structural properties of materials.
 The process combines the advantages of non-destructive and standardless analysis of the surface and near surface regions of solids and liquids.
 Techniques include Rutherford Backscattering; Proton-Induced X-ray Emission; and X-ray Fluorescence.

 All manuscripts which have used LE-CSSS equipment/staff time must include the following acknowledgement:

 "We gratefully acknowledge the use of facilities with the LeRoy Eyring Center for Solid State Science at Arizona State University."